-"Are you ordering me out?" the redhead asked, sounding even more perplexed than before.
-She was starting to wish that she had not brought the subject up because Bonnie was getting worked up and she was just getting more and more bemused with what was going on.
+Kim blinked.
+"Are you ordering me out?" the redhead asked, her forehead wrinkling.
+She was starting to wish she had not brought the subject up because Bonnie was worked up and she was just getting more and more bemused with what was going on.

-Bonnie seemed shocked by that question and that sort of knocked her out of her rage; she obviously had been unaware of her tone from before.
-Maybe she should just command that Kim go on a date with her, she thought.
+It was Bonnie's turn to blink.
+She flinched, like she was shocked by that question.
+It sort of knocked her out of her rage.
+She had been unaware of her tone from before and did not mean to say the last part of her sentence anyway.
+Maybe she should just command Kim go on a date with her, she thought.
 She would be able to show the redhead a good time and express some of her emotions for Kim to see just how much she did care about the hero.
-Surely she cared more than Josh did and she could show Kim just as good or better time than the artist could.
+Surely she cared more than Josh did and she could show Kim just as good or better time than the artist.

 "Would you?"
 Bonnie asked in a hopeful whisper.

 "Would I what?"
 Kim countered, still bewildered by what was going on.

 "Would you go out with me?
 I mean, just once," Bonnie requested, still speaking in a low tone.
 She was scared of the answer and that was why her voice was so small.